ziirish/burp-ui/docs/running.rst

 can use any of the `deployement options <http://flask.pocoo.org/docs/0.12/deploying/>`_ provided by Flask.

-.. note:: I personaly focus on ``gunicorn`` support for production deployments
+.. note:: I personally focus on ``gunicorn`` support for production deployments

 Sandboxing